Hot Chocolate Mix Recipe

 Large red mug filled with hot cocoa topped with marshmallows and shaved chocolatePin

-That is how easy, and fun it easy to make your own Hot Chocolate Mix!
-If you are gifting it, you can have all sorts of fun decorating the jars, or get crazy with your favorite flavor variation!
-How about a coffee flavored hot cocoa?
+That is how easy and fun it is to make your own homemade Hot Chocolate Mix.
+If you are gifting it, you can have all sorts of fun decorating the jars or get crazy with your favorite flavor variation.
+How about a coffee-flavored hot cocoa?
 That sounds tasty!

 Red mug filled with hot chocolate and topped with marshmallows.Pin